caplena/knowledge-base/docs/FAQ.md

 stoplight-id: arvuzpx6y2gm3
 ---

-# Find solutions for common questions
+## Find solutions for common questions

-## What Language Should I Use for Topic Collections in Caplena?
+### What Language Should I Use for Topic Collections in Caplena?

-### Can I use different languages for topics and answers?
+Caplena is multilingual and can handle topic collections in any language, but for optimal performance, it's recommended that topics match the language of most answers in your project.

-Yes, Caplena is multilingual and can handle topic collections in any language.
-However, for the best performance, it’s recommended that the topics match the language of most of the answers in your project.
+If most of your responses are in English, the topics should also be in English for better analysis.
+In cases where your project involves multiple languages, we suggest aligning the topic language with the majority of responses.

-### What if most of my answers are in English?
+The chosen topic language will also be used for chart labels when creating visualizations.

-If most of your answers are in English, your topics should also be in English.
-This helps optimize the analysis and improves overall performance.
+### Can I analyze data from multiple markets/countries in a single project?

-### What about projects with multiple languages?
+Yes, we recommend analyzing all markets within a single project rather than setting up multiple projects.
+It simplifies the process and allows for more efficient management of data.

-For projects spanning multiple languages, we recommend using the same language for topics as the majority of your answers.
+If your responses are in different languages, you can enable automatic translation.
+This allows you to create a single topic collection and analyze everything in one language, streamlining the process across all markets.

-### Should I match the language when translations are enabled?
+By using automatic translation and keeping everything in one language, you can apply the same topic collection across all markets.

-Yes, when translations are enabled, it’s best to write your topics in the language that the responses have been translated into (e.g., English or German).
-This ensures the best results and helps improve the service.
+You can create a dashboard to view and compare data by market/country, which provides deeper insights into each region.

-### How does the topic language affect chart labels?
+### What if I forgot to enable translations in Settings?

-The language you select as the main topic language will be used for labels when creating charts.
+If you forgot to enable translations, you won’t be able to activate it on your end after setting up the project.
+However, you can contact the Caplena Support Team, and we’ll enable the translation feature for you.
+Once it’s turned on, the system will translate the responses, allowing you to analyze everything in a single language.